The hot topics at nonprofit conferences big and small.

 Just like with every other type of fundraising, relationships matter.

 Don’t hesitate to call a foundation to test the waters … would they welcome your application?
 Strike up a conversation with a program officer or the founder of a small foundation.
 Ask questions.
 Add them to your e-mail list.
 And don’t overlook networking with foundation staff.
-Seek them out at conferences, call a program officer at a foundation and discuss your project and whether it is a good fit.
+Seek them out at conferences, call a program officer at a foundation, and discuss your project and whether it is a good fit.
 Follow the foundation on social media.

-If your grant is rejected, find out why, and check if there is anything you can do better or different in the future.
+If your grant is rejected, find out why, and check if there is anything you can do better or differently in the future.
 Always ask if there is another funding source that they can recommend.
 Never burn bridges.

-Where to Find Grants for Nonprofits?
+Where to Find Grants for Nonprofits? – Sources for Nonprofit Grants

 Competition for all grant funding has intensified significantly during the last few years.
 Additionally, most nonprofits grapple with a lack of time, lack of staff, lack of money for database subscriptions, and lack of understanding/knowledge about grants.